 Note: Professional Work Setting SEL sites are subject to change on a yearly basis.

-The number of students assigned to a facility at a given time is determined by the facility's supervised experiential learning supervisor and the Dietitian Nutritionist Program Clinical Coordinator.
+The number of students assigned to a facility at a given time is determined by the facility's SEL supervisor and the Dietitian Nutritionist Program Clinical Coordinator.

 Assigning the Student to a Primary SEL Site